Green grabbing: Definition and purpose

-Occurrence
+Occurrence and affected parties

+Green grabbing primarily affects smallholders, and leads to various forms of injustice, conflict, and displacement.
+Confiscation of land by both local and foreign companies, as well as by rural elites and government bodies, in the name of environmental reasons, often worsens existing vulnerabilities and inequalities in these communities.
+Areas most vulnerable to green grabs are those in poor economic conditions, developing countries, or on indigenous land.

 Indebted governments may be especially vulnerable to green grabs, as they may agree to privatize and sell public assets to avoid bankruptcy.
 Green grabs involve large tracts of land consisting of thousands or millions of hectares.
 Green grabs have occurred in Africa, Latin America, and Southeast Asia.
 Environmental activists and critics have also warned that the Green New Deal and COP26 could exacerbate green colonialism.

+The indigenous Sámi community of northern Scandinavia, as well as Norwegian and Swedish activists, have accused the Norwegian government of green colonialism because of the construction of wind farms on Sámi land.

+Israel’s worst wildfires were reportedly exacerbated by non-native tree species that Israel has been planting for decades.

 Actors

 Modern green grabs are often enacted through alliances between national elites, government agencies, and private actors.
 Examples can include international environmental policy institutions, multi-national corporations, and non-governmental organizations (NGOs).
 These varied actors align to achieve common goals; for example, ecotourism initiatives can result in the alignment of tourism companies, conservation groups, and governments.
 Conservation groups can also align with military or paramilitary groups to accomplish shared aims.
 Actors can also include entrepreneurs trying to profit from eco-capitalism, such as companies developing forest carbon offset projects, biochar companies, and pharmaceutical businesses.